OCA/contract/contract_invoice_merge_by_partner/README.rst

    activate checkbox " Merge contracts invoices "
 #.
 Go to *Sales > Contracts* and create some contracts with same partner you
    activated checkbox " Merge contracts invoices "
 #.
+Click on **Generate recurring invoices automatically** checkbox and add a
+   product to invoice line.
+#.
 Go to *Settings > Automation > Scheduled Actions*
 #.
 Select *Generate Recurring Invoices from Contracts*
 #.
 Set previous time that now in *Next Execution Date*